dreamalligator/thedropin/README.rst

 Publishing to PyPI
 ^^^^^^^^^^^^^^^^^^

 This is probably the hardest part, and is why I'd wager there are so few Pelican projects registered on PyPI[2]_.
-If you begin with the manual steps, I recommend migrating over to an automated way as soon as possible.
+Begin with the manual steps.
+Afterwards, add support for the automated steps as soon as possible while everything is fresh in your head.

 ..
 [2] This is based on the following three `classifier <https://pypi.org/classifiers/>`_ searches.
 At the time of writing these are the tallies, with possible overlap between them; `Framework :: Pelican <https://pypi.org/search/?q=&o=&c=Framework+%3A%3A+Pelican>`_ (20 projects) + `Framework :: Pelican :: Plugins <https://pypi.org/search/?c=Framework+%3A%3A+Pelican+%3A%3A+Plugins>`_ (12 projects) + `Framework :: Pelican :: Themes <https://pypi.org/search/?c=Framework+%3A%3A+Pelican+%3A%3A+Themes>`_ (5 projects) = 37.